Chrome Notifications 101

 Email doesn’t work anymore:

-We collected some data from mailchimp webarchive for ecommerce email benchmarks.
-Data shows that how open rate has decreased from 22.2% to 16.73% in last 4 years.
-Click rate has also gone down by 0.47%.
-People are more likely to unsubscribe from email because of email abuse and a great deal of promotional/junk/redundant mail.
+We collected some data from the mail chimp webarchive for eCommerce email benchmarks.
+Data reveals how open rates have decreased from 22.2% to 16.73% in last 4 years, while click rates have also gone down by 0.47%.
+People are more likely to unsubscribe from emails because of email abuse and a great deal of promotional/junk/redundant mail.

 How effective are Chrome push notifications as a customer acquisition channel?

 Many times marketers run experiments using a new channel and still clueless about the response tthat he will get.
 Although there is no secret sauce that comes with chrome push notifications but your creativity can make it work better than any other channel (eg. email, social media or TV ads).

 Browser push notifications shows you a way (with statistics) to aquire new customers with zero ad spends.

 - How content apps can engage users better with Rich media push notifications

 - Vizury Strives To Make Push Notifications More Engaging